sindresorhus/conf/readme.md

 You would usually not need this, but it could be useful if you want to restrict the permissions of the config file.
 Setting a permission such as `0o600` would result in a config file that can only be accessed by the user running the program.

+> [!NOTE]
-Note that setting restrictive permissions can cause problems if different users need to read the file.
+> Setting restrictive permissions can cause problems if different users need to read the file.
 A common problem is a user running your tool with and without `sudo` and then not being able to access the config the second time.

 ### Instance